Why Drive A School Bus?

 Shaw says the decision to attend school in a winter storm is very much an individual one.
 Employees and bus drivers can determine for themselves if roads are impassable; parents can decide to keep students home, even if the school is open.

 Ultimately, the safety of students is the priority.
 Shaw says it’s absolutely vital that students come to school dressed for the elements.
 A warm bus doesn’t stay warm long if it encounters mechanical issues.

-Palliser Regional Schools does make its well maintained fleet and the services of its professional drivers available to community groups for private field trips and outings.
+Palliser School Division does make its well maintained fleet and the services of its professional drivers available to community groups for private field trips and outings.

 These trips are arranged through contact with Transportation Services in Central Office.

 Please click here for an application form.

 Palliser school staff requesting a bus and driver for a school field trip should submit this requisition form to Transportation Services.

 Palliser's fleet of buses is operated daily by Palliser employees who take pride in being part of the division team that supports student learning through the provision of safe transportation to and from school.